 When applying hedge accounting, the Group documents all relationships between hedging instruments and hedged items, as well as its risk management objectives and strategy for undertaking various hedge transactions.
 This process includes linking all derivatives to specific assets and liabilities on the statements of financial position or to specific firm commitments or forecasted transactions.
 The Group also assesses, both at the hedge inception and on an ongoing basis, whether the derivatives that are used in hedging transactions are effective in offsetting changes in fair values or cash flows of hedged items.

-Realized and unrealized gains or losses associated with derivative instruments which have been terminated or cease to be effective prior to maturity are recognized in the period in which they have been terminated or cease to be effective.
-Realized hedge gains or losses are reclassified from other comprehensive income and are included in the initial carrying amount of the asset or liability acquired.
+Realized and unrealized gains or losses associated with derivative instruments which have been terminated or cease to be effective prior to maturity are recognized in net earnings or loss in the period in which they have been terminated or cease to be effective.
+Realized hedge gains or losses related to non-financial assets or liabilities are reclassified from other comprehensive income and are included in the initial carrying amount of the non-financial asset or liability acquired.